adamschoenemann/adsc-blog/posts/2019-02-12-trampolines.md

 You can of course always increase the JVM stack size but this hampers the portability and safety of the code when deployed.

 A special case of recursion is called **tail-recursion**.
-A tail-recursive function has recursive calls *only as the last operation before a return*.
+A tail-recursive function has recursive calls *only immediately after a return*.
+Or as stated in [this StackOverflow answer][6]:

+> ... the return value of any given recursive step is the same as the return value of the next recursive call.

 For (a contrived) example:

 ```kotlin